universe-proton/universe-topology/README.md

 universe-topology
 =================

-A universal knowledge topology connects all the computer science knowledge in the world.
+The universal knowledge topology connects all the computer science knowledge in the world.

-And all of us can open an issue to share your story or raise a question, discuss about it, and precipitate this as an avaiable knowledge.
+And all of us can open an issue to share your story or raise a question, discuss about it, and precipitate this as available knowledge.

-Gradually, we can build up a lot of nodes of knowledge, and finally build the topology.
+Gradually, we can build up a lot of nodes of knowledge, finally building the topology.

 What we can do